groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merging-xlsx-files/_index.md

 description: Learn how to merge XLSX files effortlessly in .NET using GroupDocs.Merger.
 Follow this step-by-step tutorial for seamless document management.
 type: docs
 weight: 14
-url: /net/spreadsheet-merging/merging-xlsx-files-groupdocs-merger-dotnet/
+url: /net/spreadsheet-merging/merging-xlsx-files/
 ---
 ## Introduction
 In the realm of document manipulation and management within .NET applications, GroupDocs.Merger stands out as a powerful tool for merging various file formats seamlessly.
-This tutorial delves into merging XLSX (Excel) files using GroupDocs.Merger for .NET, providing step-by-step guidance on how to efficiently merge spreadsheet files in a .NET environment.
+This tutorial delves into merging XLSX (Excel) files, providing step-by-step guidance on how to efficiently merge spreadsheet files in a .NET environment.
 Whether you're a seasoned developer or just starting with .NET, this tutorial will equip you with the necessary knowledge to integrate file merging capabilities into your projects.
 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites set up:
 1. Visual Studio: Install Visual Studio, a comprehensive integrated development environment (IDE) for .NET development.